Apple opens lottery registration for WWDC 2017

 Apple releases iOS 10.3 as well as macOS, watchOS and tvOS updates

 Developers, let’s see if you’re in luck this year and get a ticket for Apple’s developer conference, WWDC 2017.
-While tickets cost $1,599, there are just too many people who want to go to the conference.
+While tickets cost $1,599, there are just too many people who want to go to the conference to accommodate them all.
 For the past few years, Apple has run a lottery to select ticket holders.
 The lottery is opening now for WWDC 2017.

 You have until March 31 at 10 AM PDT to apply.
 Apple will ask for a credit card number and your card will be charged if you get picked.
 So you have to be super sure that you want to go.
 Alternatively, you can apply for a scholarship.